ssheersh/Quant-Club/zerodha_varsity/mod2/notes.md

     * Hesitated to move up further after a brief up move
     * Hesitated to move down further after a brief down move
-    * Sharp reversals of pattern at a particular price points (Kind of like maximas, minimas and inflection points)
+    * Sharp reversals of pattern at a particular price points (Kind of like maximum, minimum and inflection points)

 * Step 3: Align the price action zones: In a 12 month chart, it is easy to identify many such action zones, but the trick is to identify at least 3 price action zones at the same price level.

-An important thing to note is that these aligned price action zones should be well-placed in time to reap maximimum confidence that we are accurately identifying the levels.
+An important thing to note is that these aligned price action zones should be well-placed in time to reap maximum confidence that we are accurately identifying the levels.

 * Step 4: Fit a horizontal line: Connect the 3 or more price action zones with a horizontal line.
 Based on where the line is with respect to current market price, this becomes either a support or a resistance.